openziti/ziti-doc/docusaurus/docs/guides/Identity_Providers/auth0/index.md

 </p>

-If you enter the openid-configuration endpoint URL into a browser, you will receive a response resembling the following:
+When you enter the openid-configuration endpoint URL (`https://<AUTH0_DOMAIN>/.well-known/openid-configuration`) into a browser, you will receive a response resembling the following:

 <p align="center">